ankurk91/wp-google-analytics/readme.txt

 == Frequently Asked Questions ==

-= What is different with this plugin ? =
+= What is different with this plugin? =

 WordPress plugin directory already filled with many of these kind of plugins.
 But not all are optimized for performance.